Denver Press Club Board of Directors - 2025-2026

 J. Skyler McKinley

-A DPC board member since 2018 and treasurer since 2022, Skyler McKinley leads the regional public affairs division for AAA - The Auto Club Group.
+A DPC board member since 2018 and treasurer since 2022, Skyler McKinley is an award-winning leader in public, media, and government relations.
+For eight years, he has led the public affairs teams in three states for one of America’s most trusted brands.
 He previously served as press secretary to Colorado Gov. John Hickenlooper and as the founding deputy director of the State of Colorado's Office of Marijuana Coordination.
 A fourth-generation Coloradan, McKinley was born in Grand Junction and raised in Pueblo.
 He owns, operates and tends bar at the Oak Creek Tavern, a historic saloon in the rural heart of Colorado's Yampa Valley.

 Board Members